 Other things to know about Pokémon Go's Buddy system

-- The Buddy system is home to one of Pokémon Go's secrets and Easter Eggs.
-While most Pokémon will be alongside you on the Trainer screen, walking a total of 10km with Pikachu as your Buddy will see him sit on your shoulder, showing a sign of your close friendship.
+- While most Pokémon will be alongside you on the Trainer screen, walking a total of 10km with Pikachu as your Buddy will see him sit on your shoulder, showing a sign of your close friendship.
+Togepi, meanwhile, will be held.
 Cute!

 - Contrary to some rumours, you don't receive any XP for walking your Buddy Pokémon - just Candy.